 We Have a Problem!

 Hello - I'm Anna from CaringHub.net and we have a HUGE problem!
 Do you know that according to Caring.com’s 2019 survey, 57 percent of U.S. adults do not have a will in place?
-Even worse - the percentage of millennials who have a will is exceptionally low – ...
+Even worse - the percentage of millennials who have a will is exceptionally low – only 1 in ...
 READ the POST

-Day 24
+Day 2

 - 1